UlrichFarhadi/M-IDCMAPF/README.md

         - Best rule order + edge weight encoding

       The results from these experiments are then compared using a two-sample t-test, and the p-value for each comparison is printed.
+      The results can be compared to the ones in the paper and will yield the same results.

 Feel free to explore and modify the code to suit your needs.
 If you have any questions or issues, please open an issue in the repository.